 Does your stomach sink each time you fill out an application because you know you will have to answer questions concerning criminal convictions?
-At the Law Offices of Lawrence J. Signore, we are here to help you lessen the negative repercussions of having a criminal record.
+At Law Offices Of Lawrence J. Signore, we are here to help you lessen the negative repercussions of having a criminal record.
 We are dedicated advocates with the skills necessary to assist clients interested in building a future free of the stigma that comes with having committed a crime.

 Our attorneys help hundreds of clients get criminal convictions expunged from their records.
 We have a thorough understanding of Rhode Island criminal laws and the inner workings of local, state and federal area courts, and we use our knowledge of the criminal justice system to your advantage.
 Trust our lawyers to diligently work for you.